awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-aws-copilot-cli.md

    copilot init
    ```

    AWS Copilot walks you through the setup of your **first application and service** with a series of terminal prompts, starting with **next step**\.
-If you have already used AWS Copilot to deploy applications, you are prompted to choose one from a list of application names\.
+If you have already used AWS Copilot to deploy applications, you're prompted to choose one from a list of application names\.

 1. Name your application\.